Skip to content

 If the control system runs anyway on a PC (it is the case for instance when using Beckhoff hardware) the use of StateWORKS run-time systems seems to be the natural choice.
 A simulation of a PLC run-time System on a PC would be in that case rather difficult to justify.

-If the reader studies the example carefully he will see that a complete solution - within imposed limits - is presented, and not just a simplified one.
-It is our conviction that the complete solution to the complete problem must be produced by the design methods used, and all its behavioural features must be presented very clearly to the designer, without hiding major aspects in code or elsewhere.
-If StateWORKS is used the designer is encouraged - almost one might say forced - to adopt a very healthy design methodology, so ensuring that the software will be highly reliable in service.
+If the reader studies the example carefully he will see that a complete solution – within imposed limits – is presented, and not just a simplified one.
+It is our conviction that the complete solution to the complete problem must be produced by the design methods used, and all its behavioral features must be presented very clearly to the designer, without hiding major aspects in code or elsewhere.
+If StateWORKS is used the designer is encouraged – almost one might say forced – to adopt a very healthy design methodology, so ensuring that the software will be highly reliable in service.

 Appendix: Testing with SWLab

-As SWLab has only 8 digital input switches they are used as push buttons: ON, OFF; ACKNOWLEDGE, FILL, LOAD, as limit switches: BinEmpty, SiloEmpty and as an optical sensor TruckOnRamp.
+As SWLab has only 8 digital input switches they are used as push buttons: ON, OFF, ACKNOWLEDGE, FILL, LOAD, as limit switches: BinEmpty, SiloEmpty and as an optical sensor TruckOnRamp.
 The two additional inputs: LAMP_TEST and JOG are accessible in monitors (SWLab, SWQuick or SWTerm).

 SWLab has 8 digital output lamps.
-It is sufficient for the example and we use them for the 4 indicators: CONTROL_ON, TR_ON_RAMP, SILO_EMPTY, CONV_RUNNING and for the 4 outputs: SiloSiren, SiloValve, BinValve, ConveyorMotor.
+It is sufficient for the example, and we use them for the 4 indicators: CONTROL_ON, TR_ON_RAMP, SILO_EMPTY, CONV_RUNNING and for the 4 outputs: SiloSiren, SiloValve, BinValve, ConveyorMotor.

 From the 4 analog inputs that SWLab has we need only one: GravelLevel.